How the HSC works: Understanding New South Wales' Year 12 ATAR System

 - 50% of the external exam

-But each school’s assessments have a different level of difficulty, so it wouldn’t be fair if a school made their assessments super easy and everyone got 100%.
+Since each school’s assessments have a different level of difficulty, it wouldn’t be fair if a school made their assessments super easy and everyone got 100%, and they use that mark to calculate your HSC.

 What ends up happening is your “Raw Mark” gives you a rank in your cohort and then what NESA records for the internal assessment is the corresponding mark that someone from your school got in the external (eg. If you came first in internals, your internal mark would be recorded as the top mark someone at your school got in the external).